Mihindig/Automated-SOC-Workflow-Threat-Detection-Intelligence-Enrichment-and-Incident-Response-/README.md

 Created a new index in Wazuh for archive logs: wazuh-archives-**.

-3. Mimikatz Detection & Wazuh Rule Creation
+### Mimikatz Detection & Wazuh Rule Creation

+Excluded the Downloads folder from security to prevent interference.

 Installed Mimikatz on Windows.